 - “Open-Source Policy Modeling”, M. Henrion, I/S, A Journal of Law and Policy for the Information Society, Vol 3, Issue 2, Fall 2007

 - “Assessing Uncertainty in Physical Constants”, M. Henrion & B. Fischhoff, American Journal of Physics, 54, (9), September, 1986, pp. 791-798.
 Reprinted in Heuristics and Biases: The Psychology of Intuitive Judgment, Edited by Thomas Gilovich, Dale W Griffin, Daniel Kahneman, Cambridge UP, 2006

 - Uncertainty in Artificial Intelligence 5, M. Henrion & R. Shachter (eds.), Machine Intelligence and Pattern Recognition, Volume 10, Elsevier, North Holland: Amsterdam, 1990

 - “Decision Analysis and Expert Systems”, Max Henrion, Jack S. Breese, and Eric Horvitz, Artificial Intelligence Magazine, Vol 12, No 4, 1991, pp. 64-9

-- Uncertainty: A Guide to Dealing with Uncertainty in Quantitative Risk and Policy Analysis, M. Granger Morgan and Max Henrion, Cambridge University Press: New York, 1990.
+- Uncertainty: A Guide to Dealing with Uncertainty in Quantitative Risk and Policy Analysis, M. Granger Morgan and Max Henrion, Cambridge University Press: New York, 1990, reprinted 2004.